 No Yeast Eggnog Cinnamon Rolls

-4 tablespoons unsalted butter, softened
+- 4 tablespoons unsalted butter, at room temperature

-1 cup packed brown sugar
+- 1 cup packed brown sugar

-1 tablespoon ground cinnamon
+- 1 tablespoon ground cinnamon

 CINNAMON ROLL DOUGH: